Jaimeman84/simple-calculator-demo/README.md

 # Simple Calculator

-A clean and simple calculator built with Python and Streamlit, following SOLID principles.
+A clean and simple calculator demo built with Python and Streamlit, following SOLID principles.

 ## Features